Have the 'money talk' before living together, marrying

-“There has to be communication before you get to the point when you're living together or considering marriage,” says Townsend, principal of Townsend Law.
+“There has to be communication before you get to the point when you're living together or considering marriage,” says Townsend, a partner with Brauti Thorning LLP.
 “You need to communicate about your money goals and work as a team.
 That’s one of the reasons I recommend prenuptial agreements — because it spells everything out beforehand.”

 While it may not be romantic, she says having the money talk before taking a serious step like marriage can save couples grief in long run.

 That’s especially true when it comes to the debts that one partner may bring into the relationship, Townsend says.

 “That’s going to have an enormous effect on the household,” she says.
 “If one party is saddled with debt and has to pay it off, there’s going to be less disposable income from that person, which can create problems.
 Even though legally you’re not responsible for a debt that’s in someone else’s name, it can have enormous repercussions on your family life,” especially when there are children involved.

 Townsend says if one spouse enters the marriage with more assets — investments, properties and the like — than the other, the law provides them with some degree of protection.

 “Assets that you bring into a marriage are something you can deduct down the road if you do split up,” she says.
 However, because there is some equalization that goes on between the assets in the marriage, Townsend says it’s important that they remain in the owner’s name and have a paper trail that validates ownership.

 “If you have $50,000 in a bank account and decide to use it to buy the matrimonial home, you won’t have the same protection.
 Even if you put it into another type of asset that the family is using, you’re not going to be able to deduct it,” she says.